Progress Report

 Actuator Location Optimization for Large Degree-of-Freedom Fields[1] Development of Actuator Location Optimization Algorithm and Its Application to Modeling and Weather Problems

-Progress until FY2023
+Progress until FY2024

 1. Outline of the project

 Since a weather field has a large number of degrees of freedom, weather simulations take quite a long time.
 Therefore, it is not practical to use an algorithm that performs a huge number of weather simulations for actuator selection.
-We will develop actuator-position-selection algorithms that can be applied to such large systems based on a mathematically formulated problem in this theme.
+We develop actuator-position-selection algorithms that can be applied to such large systems based on a mathematically formulated problem in this theme.
 To efficiently evaluate the performance of the algorithm, simulation models of relatively small systems are also developed in parallel with the development of the actuator-selection algorithm.
-For these test models, the developed algorithm shows that the actuation at the selected location can significantly modify the field with a probability of over 99% better than that at a randomly selected location (Figure 1).
+For these test models, the developed algorithm shows that the actuation at the selected location can significantly modify the field with a probability of over 99% better than that at a randomly selected location (Fig.1).
 We finally show the effectivity of the developed algorithm for a weather model.

 2. Outcome so far

-We have developed some numerical algorithms to optimize actuator placement in a linear model by considering the dual problem of sensor placement optimization, and then have evaluated their efficiency with some test models.
 First, we proposed an algorithm for time-invariant linear model with impulse forcing.
 In this algorithm the determinant of a matrix associated with right singular vectors is maximized by greedy method.
-This algorithm was applied to a linearized Ginzburg-Landau model and it was shown that the system can produce an output with various modes.
+This algorithm was applied to a linearized Ginzburg-Landau model and it was shown that the system can produce an output with various modes (Fig. 2).
 Further, it was indicated that the algorithm can be applied to a large-scale system such as compressible axisymmetric jets when randomized singular value decomposition is used.

-Then, we developed an optimization algorithm for a time-variant linear system, which may be considered as a perturbation system of a nonlinear system such as meteorological phenomena.
 In this algorithm actuators are placed so that the reach set of the time- series output is maximized.
-We applied this algorithm to Lorenz-96 model, which is known as a simple model of meteorological phenomena, and numerically showed that the model can be controlled efficiently.
+We applied this algorithm to Lorenz-96 model, which is known as a simple model of meteorological phenomena, and numerically showed that the model can be controlled efficiently (Fig. 3)